the-raspberry-pi-guy/lcd/README.md

    User=pi
    #Group=users

-   ## Edit the following with the full path to your script
+   ## Edit the following with the full path to the compatible Python version and your script
    ExecStart=/usr/bin/python /path/to/script.py

    Restart=always